 There are gods, therefore, not only of the sky but of the earth, of the forest, of the sea.
 The Greeks had their executive Olympians (each with his own local face) and their deep-sky progenitors (the Titans, and before them Gaia and Uranus, primordial deities), but also ten thousand local gods, asterised heroes; no peasant, shepherd or slave did not tend a grubby local shrine to some local deity, more loved and feared than any state-sanctioned Apollonian worship; and the wilderness beyond was even more compacted with wild things, tree spirits, river gods, centaurs, Pan.

 The Egyptians, not uniquely but with unique precision, proliferated their gods also in time.
-The celestial clock was divided not only into the twelve hours of the zodiac but also into minutes and seconds; each of the zodiacal signs is sub-divided into 3, and these 36 decans, as they are known, preside in turn over each moment of the day and night in turn.
+The celestial clock was divided not only into the twelve hours of the zodiac but also into minutes and seconds; each of the zodiacal signs is sub-divided into three, and these thirty-six decans, as they are known, preside in turn over each moment of the day and night in turn.

 The ontology of gods also shifts.
 There is an episode of Star Trek: The Original Series, in which the Olympian gods turn out to have been a gang of alien chancers enjoying for a spell the credulity and adulation of the Greeks.
 The Q character in The Next Generation and Voyager is immortal, omnipotent, but not a god, merely a special alien.
 The resident gods of Bajor in Star Trek: Deep Space Nine, are variously referred to as prophets and as wormhole aliens.
 They inhabit a cloudlike, non-temporal reality and are only able to intervene in the affairs of their adopted planet by cutting and pasting bits and pieces of their interlocutor’s memory engrams, and arranging them like hieroglyphics.